sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L14_Monitor_Application_Performance_with_Azure_Load_Testing.md

         --name $SERVICEPLANNAME --sku B3
     ```

-1. Create a web app with a unique name.
+1. Run the following command to create a web app with a unique name.

     ```bash
     WEBAPPNAME=az400eshoponweb$RANDOM$RANDOM